 This kind of advertising can easily be explained away as coincidence, but I think it’s a pattern.
 Feel free to send in examples and counter examples if you see them.

 Next up: Including people of color so as to make the product seem “hip,” “cool,” or “modern.”
-Don’t miss the first in the series: Including people of color so as to associate the product with the racial stereotype.Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-You can follow her on Twitter and Facebook.
+Don’t miss the first in the series: Including people of color so as to associate the product with the racial stereotype.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.